My zero waste skincare routine for acne-prone skin

 Finally, I let my oils and creams soak into my skin for about 30 minutes to an hour before I apply adapalene gel to my skin.
 This is my dermatologist-recommended acne care product that I have been using for years with decent results.
 I've never been able to find a zero waste alternative for this product, but I opt for terracycling my empty tubes and am always on the lookout for alternatives.

-My other miscellaneous tips for skin aids:
+My other miscellaneous tips for zero waste skincare for acne:

 - Change your pillowcase at least every 3 days, especially if you spend time in your bed outside of sleeping and are bringing in germs to the area.